ericos-bennett/enPlace/README.md

 # Menu

-A better way to follow recipes found online
+A better way to save and follow recipes.
+Built with a serverless architecture on AWS (API Gateway, Lambdas, DynamoDB), the OpenAI API, React, and Terraform.

 ## Local Setup